laurynas-biveinis/unodb/README.md

 to the original ART paper needing SSE2 only.

-Note: since this is my personal project, it only supports GCC 10, 11, LLVM 11 to 13, XCode 13.2, and MSVC 2022 (17.0) compilers.
+Note: since this is my personal project, it only supports GCC 10 and later, 11, LLVM 11 and later, XCode 13.2, and MSVC 2022 compilers.
 Drop me a note if you want to try this and need a lower supported compiler version.

 ## Usage